 We woke up and left Poonhill at 4.40 am, as it takes an hour to ascend in time for the sunrise.
-We got to Poonhill at the right time, and it was crowded as expected with several hundred trekkers.
+We got to Poonhill at the right time, and it was crowded as expected, with several hundred trekkers.
 We each had a mug of hot chocolate to celebrate the magnificent Panorama of the Dhaulagiri, Annapurna, and Manaslu ranges.
-Then, we did the usual photography, admiring the views, and headed back to Ghorepani for our breakfast, as we had five more hours of hiking to do that day.
+Then, we did the usual photography, admiring the views, and headed back to Ghorepani for our breakfast, as we had five more hours of hiking that day.

 Our hike to Tadapani, our next stop for the day, began with a climb to Deurali, a similar altitude as Poonhill at 3210 m.
 There is only a single teashop between Ghorepani and Deurali (Pass in Nepali.
 Hence, several thousand Deuralis on Nepal maps).
 We stopped at Deurali for some hot drinks as it had been two hours since leaving Ghorepani.
 To save time, we gave our lunch order to Chandra and Ram to go ahead of us and order the food to save time.
 We knew the weather pattern by now and wanted to avoid getting rained/hailed during the afternoon.

-Day six: Jhinu Dana and hot-springs.
+Day six: Jhinu Dana and hot springs.

-We woke up with the clouds covering most of the snowcapped peaks.
+We woke up with the clouds covering most of the snow-capped peaks.
 We had a steep descent to the Kimron river, which took about two hours, followed by a forty-five-minute trek in undulating terrain and a ninety-minute climb to our lunch stop at Doorpin Danda.
 The lunch spot was also quite busy with other trekkers who had stopped for lunch.

 Day seven; Trek to Siwei and drive back to Pokhara.

 This was the last day of the trekking part for the Thomsons.
-They confided that they were sad and wished it was a few days longer.
+They said they were sad and wished it was a few days longer.
 Then, we headed for the ending point of our trek, where our jeep would be waiting to take us back to Pokhara.
 First, we had to cross a pretty new suspension bridge that is 287 meters long and high above the Kimron river, and we had to wait for a mule caravan to come across from the opposite side; then, we had to walk briskly as there as another mule train behind us.
-It was another exciting moment for the Thomsons as they are horse lovers.
+It was another exciting moment for the Thomsons as they were horse lovers.

 Day eight: Paragliding, massage, and chill out in Pokhara.

 We meet for breakfast at eight am as previously planned.
-We had a relaxing day, but Kay and Paul were going paragliding in the morning, so we did not want them to eat late before the flight.
+We had a relaxing day, but Kay and Paul were paragliding in the morning, so we did not want them to eat late before the flight.
 Unfortunately, the morning was gloomy and started to rain while we were having breakfast, and we were informed that the paragliding was cancelled for the day.

 The next thing to do was to have a massage appointment set up.
 We were given the eleven a.m slot at the Tranquility Spa.
 Paul and I went for the deep tissue while Kay did the ninety-minute trekker’s massage.

 The afternoon was spent window shopping, having lunch, and a long walk by the Phewa Lakeside before stopping at the Krazy Gecko restaurant and bar.
-They have an all-day buy one get one free cocktail happy hour.
+They have an all-day buy one get one complimentary cocktail happy hour.
 We had a relaxing time by the waterfront, enjoying our cocktails, and headed back to Khahare to the French Creperie.
 It was the first time the Thomsons had tried Galette; I have it at least once in Pokhara.